roat167/SimpleChat/README.md

 From the root of project directory (you will find pom.xml file there) run the following command

 		mvn clean install

-		Go to the target folder
-		java -jar simplechat-0.0.1.jar
+		java -jar target/simplechat-0.0.1.jar

 You also use the following command

 		mvn spring-boot:run